We are Always Here to Help

 The ICCHP tutors have decades of experience practising and teaching clinical hypnosis to clinical and nonclinical students.
 ICCHP key staff are clinically trained practitioners and teach medical hypnosis in UK medical schools, no other hypnotherapy training provider can match this breadth of experience.

 When choosing hypnotherapy training, you should ensure that the organisation is ethical, with trainers who have medical/psychological clinical training and experience to share with you.
 Many hypnotherapy training providers are teaching clinical hypnosis and have no clinical skills.
 Genuine ethical hypnotherapy training includes psychotherapy training and teaches you how to treat medical and psychological conditions, therefore your trainers should have a background and years of experience in a clinical or therapeutic field.
 Many hypnotherapy courses being taught today are being taught by people with none of the required skills.
 Many hypnotherapy courses are even being taught by stage hypnotists and people who have only completed a brief Neuro Linguistic Programming (NLP) course - you will not get genuine hypnotherapy training from these providers.
+Don't be tempted or caught out by gimmicks, those claiming to be the best training or the best hypnotherapist and charging lots of money.
+The ICCHP doesn't sell or promote personalities and egos, we offer real ethical hypnotherapy training backed up with years of scientific and clinical expertise and research evidence.

 Also, be aware that you cannot learn hypnotherapy and psychotherapy in a short space of time.
 To become a fully qualified practitioner in the UK, you are required to have at least 120 hours of practical face to face training, this is in addition to non face to face training of a few hundred hours.
 It is reasonable to plan to complete your hypnotherapy training in a year - it will take that long for you to learn and practice all of the necessary techniques and develop the necessary skills.
 Imagine a medical doctor doing 5 years of medical training from a crash course lasting 5 weeks or 5 months, doing a hypnotherapy course in a short space of time equates to the same thing - you will not have the knowledge to support you as a competent and confident hypnotherapist, so invest your money wisely and avoid the short courses, you cannot short-cut learning hypnotherapy.